 - Giving them a special project

 - Providing training and self-improvement opportunities

-Many of these things require you to put forth additional creativity and flexibility.
-But there can be a serious payoff for that effort in the form of more versatile employees who are able to do more things – with or without a formal promotion.
+But there can be a serious payoff for that effort in the form of more versatile employees who are able to contribute more – with or without a formal promotion.

 Learn how to keep the peace in your organization with the implementation of clear workplace policies and procedures.
 Download our free e-book: A practical guide to managing difficult employees.